 Highlights include the restaurants and boutiques of West Hollywood and Beverly Hills, and the outstanding Getty Center, positioned high above the LA basin.

-Head south of LAX and you’ll come to an eight-mile strip of enticing beach towns – Manhattan Beach, Hermosa Beach and Redondo Beach, part of the region known as the South Bay – which are quieter, smaller and more insular than the Westside beach communities.
+South of Venice, the charmless high-rise condos of Marina del Rey and the faded resort town of Playa del Rey offer little to interest visitors.
+Head south of LAX, however, and you’ll come to an eight-mile strip of enticing beach towns – Manhattan Beach, Hermosa Beach and Redondo Beach, part of the region known as the South Bay – which are quieter, smaller and more insular than the Westside beach communities.

 Manhattan Beach is a likeable place with a healthy, well-to-do air.
 Hermosa Beach retains a lingering bohemian feel of the Sixties and Seventies in certain spots.
 Redondo Beach is less inviting than its relaxed neighbours with condos and hotels lining the beachfront, and the yacht-lined King’s Harbor off limits to curious visitors.

 Although Orange County, a densely populated region that merges into the southeast of Los Angeles, has long been emblematic of conservative white suburbia, the reality is now a bit different.
 Certain sections of the county have a tolerant, even progressive, bent, especially in the inland part of the region, and Hispanics and Asians increasinglypopulate cities like Anaheim, Garden Grove, Santa Ana and Westminster.

 For most visitors, however, Orange County means Disneyland; even though it only exists on roughly one square mile of land, it continues to dominate the Anaheim area.
 On the coast, a string of towns from Long Beach to the borders of San Diego County 35 miles south, swanky condos line the sands and the ambience is easy-going and affluent.